 - The victim was pregnant at the time.

 - The defendant in committing the battery knew or should have known that the victim was pregnant.

 Penalties for Battery on a Pregnant Woman

 Battery on a Pregnant Woman is a 2nd degree felony and is punishable by up to 15 years incarceration.
 Florida sentencing guidelines classify this charge as a level 7 offense.
-If you are convicted, you will face a mandatory minimum sentence of 21 months in prison.
+If you are convicted, you will face a minimum sentence under the Guidelines of 21 months in prison.
 The state attorney can also add additional points for the victim’s injury, therefore adding more time to your potential prison sentence.

-Defending Your Fort Walton Beach Battery on a Pregnant Woman Case
+Defending your Fort Walton Beach Battery on a Pregnant Woman case